Nimdy/Dedicated_Valheim_Server_Script/gui/README.md

-Adding notes for auto installer from the Njord Menu
+Adding notes for auto installer from the Njord Menu and for rewriting the readme instructions

 cd /opt/
 git clone -b beta https://github.com/Nimdy/Dedicated_Valheim_Server_Script.git